 The writers should have done this PTSD subplot justice.
 It could have helped other sufferers, military, first responders, and even regular people seek help if it had been done right, rather than the character just magically fixing themself.
 This magical fix can give the wrong impression of PTSD and make sufferers feel inadequate for not being able to “just get over it” as Lt.
 Keyla Detmer did.

-I know the Federation is meant to be an idealised existence free from petty things like capitalism and greed, but that doesn’t mean mental health wouldn’t be as much of an issue in their universe as it is in ours.
-Sentient life comes with the risk of mental health issues, even animals can have mental health issues like neurosis from poor treatment.
+I know the Federation is meant to be an idealised existence, free from petty things like capitalism and greed, but that doesn’t mean mental health wouldn’t be as much of an issue in their universe as it is in ours.
+Sentient life comes with the risk of mental health issues.
+Even animals can have mental health issues like neurosis from poor treatment.

 The sloppy PTSD subplot was a failed character development on several levels, not just for Lt.
 Keyla Detmer that was experiencing PTSD, but also to their crewmates, seeing who helped, who didn’t know how to help, and who didn’t want to help.
-Instead, we’re left thinking that non of the crew cared enough to help Lt.
+Instead, we’re left thinking that none of the crew cared enough to help Lt.
 Keyla Detmer deal with very visible PTSD, putting everyone’s lives at risk in the process.